 Need a rental car for more than a month?
-Easier--and pricier--said than done.
+It can be easier said than done.
 While a rental car company may quote you thousands to rent for a few months, you may find that your personal car insurance won't cover you for more than 31 days.

 4 Options for Long-Term Car Rentals